typesafehub/npm/README.md

       println(s"error\n=====\n${new String(result.error.toArray, "UTF-8")}\n")
 ```

 > Note that this module requires JDK 7 when running Trireme given the additional file system support required.
+If JDK 6 is required then use Node as the engine.